Emmotes/ic_spoilers/docs/nordom.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Rule of Law** (Guess)
-> Nordom increases the effect of Form Orderly Ranks by 100% for each Lawful Champion in the formation, stacking multiplicatively.
+> Nordom increases the effect of Form Orderly Ranks and potentially augments his own abilities depending on which Modron Core you have assigned to the current adventuring party.
+Buffs stack multiplicatively.
+> Modest Core100: 100% for each unique species in the formation.
+> Strong Core100: 100% for each Champion with a total ability score of 78 or higher in the formation.
+> Fast Core100: 100% for each Speed Champion in the formation.
+> Magic Core100: 100% for each Champion with a magic base attack in the formation, and Nordom's crossbows count as Ranged/Magic attacks.
+> Aerois Core100: 300% for each Heroes of Aerois Champion in the formation, and Nordom gains the Heroes of Aerois affiliation.
+> Unaffiliated Core100: 100% for each unaffiliated Champion in the formation.
+> Dexterous Core100: 100% for each Champion with a Dexterity of 15 or higher in the formation.
+> Lawful Core or No Core$(nordom_modron_core_active -1): 100% for each Lawful Champion in the formation.

+<span style="font-size:1.2em;">ⓘ</span> *Note: This ability is prestack.*
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>